narlyx/TweetyBird/README.md

 ### Quick Note
 TweetyBird has recetly been rebuilt and is undergoing many changes, be sure to check back with this readme whenever you update as there are likely to be breaking changes.

+# !!
+Breaking Change !!
+TweetyBird has been updated to a newer FTC SDK, Gradle, JetBrains Annotation version.
+The new gradle version is 8.7.0, the new FTC SDK version is 10.1.1, and the new version of the Jebrains Annotation 23.0.0.
+For FTC teams: TweetyBird will no longer run on any version of the FtcRobotController SDK prior to 10.1.1, please update to the new FtcRobotController immediately.